A Homesteaders Holiday Budget

 3. Go easy on the decor.
 I love to decorate for a holiday no matter if we are having company over or not.
 I just love decorating.
 But I try and keep my decorating budget to a minimum.
 I shop last years holiday clearance to get decor for the next year.
 I don't think I've ever bought some decor for a holiday that was full price.
 Even though I love decorating, it's not a have-to-do thing so I know that I shouldn't spend alot on it.

 4. Buy your gifts ahead of time.
 Don't spend full price if you don't absolutely have to.
 Make what you can.
 Shop clearance throughout the year.
 Utilize extra sources of “income” to help pay for gifts such as referral bonuses, Swagbucks dollars, survey dollars.
 Every $5 and $10 helps and takes off from the total amount that you ultimately spend.
+You could even sell some things that you no longer need no matter what time of year it is on a Facebook Garage Sale Group.

 5. Find activities that are free or cost very little.
 Often around holidays you can find all kinds of things to do that are free or almost free.
 Take advantage of these things!
 When I was little one of my favorite things to do on Christmas Eve was get in the car with my family and drive around and look at all the pretty Christmas lights around town, then we would come home and play board games all evening.
 The only cost involved with the night was the little bit of gas to drive around town.
 One, if not the best part of the holidays, is being able to be with family, don't forget that.